-As the name would suggest, this monitor has a fairly good 3.2 inch display.
+As the name would suggest, this baby monitor has a fairly good 3.2 inch display.
 It also has a max range of 960 feet.

 This is another affordable option that stacks up fairly well against more expensive competition.

-It comes with infrared night vision as well as temperature monitoring.
+It comes with infrared night vision as well as room temperature monitoring.
 Both of which will help you to make sure your baby is doing alright.

 It also comes with two way talk and an ability to play up to 8 lullabies.
-With 8 lullabies, your baby will have a little more variety than most other monitors offer.
+With 8 lullabies, your baby will have a little more variety than most other baby monitors offer.

 This video monitor has a VOX power saving mode, which shuts off video until a sound is detected.
 This an important power saving feature that extends battery life.